-First name is collected by SEER registries for identification and matching purposes; it is not submitted to NCI SEER.
+This data item identifies the middle name of the patient.
+Middle Name is collected by SEER registries for identification and matching purposes; it is not submitted to NCI SEER.

-- 1. Truncate first name if longer than 40 characters - 2.
-Blanks spaces, hyphens, and apostrophes are allowed; do not use other punctuation - 3.
-Leave blank if the patient's first name is unknown - 4.
-Update this field if the first name changes
+- 1. Truncate middle name if longer than 40 characters - 2.
+Blank spaces, hyphens, and apostrophes are allowed; do not use other punctuation - 3.
+Record the middle initial if the full middle name is not known - 4.
+Leave blank if the patient's middle name is unknown or patient has no middle name - 5.
+Record the most current name and update this data item if the middle name changes.
+Enter previous names in the Alias data item (not included in this manual).